-Impaired loans are generally measured for impairment using the fair value of the collateral supporting the loan.
-Evaluating impaired loan collateral is based on Level 3 inputs utilizing outside appraisals adjusted by management for sales costs and other assumptions regarding market conditions to arrive at fair value.
-As of June 30, 2023 and 2022, the Company charged-off the collateral deficiency on impaired loans.
-As a result, there were no specific reserves on impaired loans as of June 30, 2023 and 2022.
+Individually evaluated loans are generally measured for impairment using the fair value of the collateral supporting the loan.
+Individually evaluated loan collateral is based on Level 3 inputs utilizing outside appraisals adjusted by management for sales costs and other assumptions regarding market conditions to arrive at fair value.
+As of June 30, 2024 and 2023, the Company charged-off the collateral deficiency on impaired loans.
+As a result, there were no specific reserves on individually evaluated loans as of June 30, 2024 and 2023.

-Other real estate owned (OREO) is measured at fair value, based on appraisals less cost to sell at the date of foreclosure.
+Other real estate owned ("OREO") is measured at fair value, based on appraisals less cost to sell at the date of foreclosure.
 Valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value, less cost to sell.
 Income and expenses from operations and changes in valuation allowance are included in the net expenses from OREO.

-As of June 30, 2023, there were no assets required to be measured and reported at fair value on a non-recurring basis.
-As of June 30, 2022, assets required to be measured and reported at fair value on a non-recurring basis are summarized as follows:
+As of June 30, 2024 and 2023, there were no assets required to be measured and reported at fair value on a non-recurring basis.